santacruzAI/SL_Predictor/README.md

 1. Download the following files to the same directory: Human_SL.csv, Human_nonSL.csv, FunctionMapping.txt, <br>
    Preprocessing.py, model.py, visuals.py. <br>
 2. Run Preprocessing.py to obtain the split training and testing datasets.
-A manual seed was used. <br>
+Note that a manual seed was <br>
+   used for the sake of reproducibility. <br>
-      - the split data will be saved to a pickle file <br>
+      - the split data will be saved to a pickle file called split_data.p.<br>
 3. Run model.py to train the model using the hyperparameters that were found as described in the tuning <br>
-   section of this document. <br>
+   section of this document.
+Note that again, a manual seed was used to ensure reproducibility.<br>
-      - the trained model will be saved <br>
+      - the trained model will be saved to a file called trained_model.pt<br>
+      - the performance results of the model will be printed to the terminal <br>
 4. To create the t-SNE plot, run the visuals.py file.
-The resulting plot will be saved as a .png <br>
+The resulting plot will be saved as tsne.png <br>

 ## Next Steps